Armigerous/GreenThumb-app/notes/TASK.md

 - Ready for use by the new edge function and rolling refresh job.

 // Reason: This plan keeps the system focused, maintainable, and user-friendly, while supporting dynamic, climate-aware plant care scheduling.

 ---

+## 🟡 HIGH PRIORITY - DATABASE REFACTOR: Replace Materialized View with Denormalized Table

+**DB-REFACTOR-002**: Drop `user_gardens_full_data` materialized view and implement `user_gardens_flat` denormalized table **Status:** 🟡 **HIGH** - Data architecture improvement **Owner:** Development Team
+**Description:**
+After further research and architectural review, we have determined that the `user_gardens_full_data` materialized view is not the optimal solution for our use case.
+Instead, we will implement a denormalized table, `user_gardens_flat`, to store all required lookup-joined data for each garden.
+This will provide fast, always-fresh reads for the app, and allow precise, per-user updates without global refreshes or staleness.

+**Progress:**

+- [x] `user_gardens_flat` table created with all required denormalized fields
+- [x] All frontend, backend, and edge function code updated to use `user_gardens_flat` instead of the materialized view
+- [x] Triggers and sync logic (`trg_upsert_garden_flat()` and lookup table triggers) implemented
+- [x] Table backfilled with current data
+- [x] Materialized view dropped from database
+- [x] Documentation updated in `docs/architecture.md` and `docs/technical.md`
+- [ ] Performance and data freshness validated

+**Next steps:**

+- Validate performance and data freshness in the app
+- Mark task complete after validation

+// Reason: Triggers and sync logic are now live; documentation is current.
+Ready for final validation.

+---